Can Cats Taste Spicy Food? Cat’s Sense of Taste

 Why Are Some Foods Spicy?

 The capsaicin component provides food with its spiciness.
 Capsaicin is thought to have been produced by chilli peppers to improve the taste.
 With the exception of birds, all creatures that consume it experience pain receptor irritation.
-Because of this, most animals stay away from it, with the exception of flying creatures that can spread the chilli pepper’s seeds far.

 Your cat may feel the heat even if they are unable to taste it when they consume it.
 Pain receptors get activated due to this component.
 On the other hand, your cat only feels the agony brought on by ingesting habaneros.